The following assumes that you are installing the burp server from source.

 ./configure --prefix=/usr --sysconfdir=/etc/burp --localstatedir=/var

-Then run "make".
 All being well, burp will compile successfully.
-Run "make
+Install it as root:

 By default, the server will fork into the background and run as a daemon.
 To